 When teeth emerge in a less-than-ideal way, this can cause speech problems.
-Our BC and Alberta orthodontists address common speech problems in children and how early orthodontic treatment can help.
+Our BC orthodontists address common speech problems in children and how early orthodontic treatment can help.

 Speech Problems in Children

 Our children spend years to learning how to process, form and express words.
 Their emerging teeth and developing jaw can either aid this process, or hinder it.
 Our orthodontists will tell you they've treated many kids with developing or existing speech problems due at least in part to orthodontics, and that these issues can go hand in hand if teeth erupt in a less-than-ideal fashion.